saybb/fab-match-history/README.md

-# FaB-History-Scraper
+# FaB Match History

 ## About
-`FaB-History-Scraper` is a userscript for GreaseMonkey/TamperMonkey designed to scrape a user's personal matchup history from [https://gem.fabtcg.com/profile/player/](https://gem.fabtcg.com/profile/player/).
-This script automates the process of gathering match history data, which can be useful for analysis, tracking progress, or simply archiving your match records.
+FaB Match History is a fork of [https://github.com/AltarisV/FaB-History-Scraper] focused on improving the data visualisation and analysis.
+Credit for the original code and the scraper goes to the original creater - I have just made some modifications primarily to the Python code that allows you to visualise your match result history in browser.
+Below is the original README.

+---

 ## Prerequisites
 To use the Scraper, you need: